atuttle/semaphore/README.md

 (How you do that is left as an exercise for you.
 Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)

 ALSO, feature flags allow you to dynamically segment the user population.
 As we'll see below, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.

+# Why roll your own?
+I created this because I got fed up trying to implement [FlagSmith](https://flagsmith.com) and [Split.io](https://www.split.io) in my app.
+They both assume that if you're using Java then you're willing/comfortable using Maven (strike 1), both of their docs barely cover SDK instantiation and I couldn't get either of them even simply on its feet let alone doing something useful (strike 2), and it's (mostly) just "if-statements", right?
+Why can't we host that ourselves? (strike 3)

 # Contributing